 Write the warning.

 In September last year the therapist tried to silence me by going to the police to say that I was harassing him.
-The harassment was my victim statement.
-It was also the physical recordings and transcripts of two therapy sessions.
-The therapist was no doubt fearful, but of what, the police didn’t uncover.
+The harassment was my victim statement, also the physical recordings and transcripts of two therapy sessions.
+The therapist was no doubt fearful - but of what, the police didn’t uncover.
 I imagine it was of a formal complaint!
 He used the fact that I’d posted the transcripts plus flash-drive through his door, as evidence that I’d ‘gone to his home’ which has a certain vibe and implication.
 I’d posted them through his door because I wouldn’t trust them to the postal service.
 When the police asked me how I knew where he lived, the fact that I’d been going there for therapy, the image of me as a mad stalker woman, already crumbling by the obvious state of shock and mild mannered distress I was in, fell apart.

 I’d sent the transcripts, recordings and my victim statement to him to make sure that he’d got the information he needed to understand exactly the nature of my complaint, I was going to make it official.
 I was done with giving him any more chances to respond.

 I’d started therapy in 2020 - and the effect of that therapy, the way it eroded my self confidence lingers.
 I’m still working hard to switch off my defensive and avoidant responses.
 It is hard work to slow down; observe, evaluate and then step forward.
 For those two years, the choice to continue with therapy had been mine, but, I was beginning to see that the responsibility for the harm was his.
 Victims often feel that they are responsible for their own abuse.
 Eventually I came to see that I was taking all the responsibility for bad therapy.
-It took me three years to be able to write my victim statement.
+And then It took me three years to be able to write my victim statement.

 Of course there was no requirement for him to respond to me once therapy was over.

-During those two years of therapy I had experienced a therapist who talked about seeing his clients become children, of how he speaks to the child in the adult.
-The way he said it?
-It felt personal, more than transactional analysis, a mission.
-In his therapy role he placed love as metaphysical, a fantasy love always safe and spacious.
-I’d go so far now as to say that he needed the client to see him as the source of this nurturing fantasy,
+In his therapy role he placed love as metaphysical, a fantasy love, always safe and spacious.
+I’d go so far now as to say that he needed the client to see him as the source love to enable his fantasy of nurture.

 And I knew that I hadn’t been the only one subjected to this creepy madness.

 I began to see that I’d trusted an actor who became annoyed whenever I tried to break the fourth wall.
-This happened whenever I tried to say that I felt as if something needed talking about.
+This happened if I tried to say that I felt as if something needed talking about.
 I wouldn’t accept that I was supposed to be playing a supporting role - pretending to trust and understand his good intentions!
 Good intentions that included flirting with me, culminating in saying that he thought of me as a minx.
 I was unable to make any sense.
-In retrospect I think that he understood very well.
-Telling me that he had had no idea about my feelings was simply another way to avoid.

 [From my written journal]